Full of Grace

 · Weekdays are Strict Fast Days.
 On these days there is abstinence from meat, dairy, fish with backbones, fowl, wine, and oil.

-However, in the Byzantine Churches, the Feast of the Transfiguration falls always on August 6.
+In the Byzantine Churches, the Feast of the Transfiguration always falls on August 6.
 This is ranked as one of the Twelve Great Feasts of the Byzantine calendar.
 On this day, fish, wine, and oil are allowed, despite the day upon which it falls.